 Sighing, O sighing!

-In the first stanza of this piece the speaker begins by making an initial observation about the end of the year.
+In the first stanza of ‘Old Song’, the speaker begins by making an initial observation about the end of the year.
 It is not something that stimulates his interest, it is a “dull sight.”
 The elements have taken over, and the woods are “yellow” with death.
 There is no great varieties of life to take note of in nature nor are there days that inspire one to venture outside.
 The speaker describes how the winds of winter provide a small amount of stimulus to the scene when they make the woods sigh.

 This stanza ends with the repetition of the word “sighing.”
 The poet has chosen this word to connect the speaker’s feelings with those of the word.
 It is not only the woods which sigh, but humankind as well.